shiftsystems/shift-mon/docs/Install.md

 * A Redhat 8 or 9 based distro (Alma, Rocky)
 * The Current version of Fedora
 * 4 subdomains to point at the server
-* As of Debian 11 there is not a good way of install podman >4.0
+* As of Debian 11 there is not a good way of installing podman >4.0

 ## Installation